xjtu-omics/vcf-utils/README.md

 ## tools

+**count_events**: tool to count the number of events (insertions, deletions, replacements, SNPs, whatever) in a VCF file

 **del_corr**: to be used for VCF files that have an uncommon deletion notation, like "chr1 10 AT C", which is weird since you would expect the alt of a deletion to be identical to the first base of the reference.
 If the basic problem is unconventional VCF-creating software, then del_corr may help to transform the deletions into the more generic format of "chr1 9 CA C"

 **filter_events**: takes an input file, a file that contains a list of events (like “chr1:10:A:AT”) and removes all events that are NOT in the list, and writes the result to a third file.